The Data Scientist Explains: Supervised Machine-Learning

 Today we’re going to talk about how “smart” machines can mimic human intelligence by making decisions.
 Companies have recently been automating the decision-making process using machine-learning technology, but it’s not perfect and has limitations.

 At Billtrust, we use supervised machine-learning technology to develop smart software solutions.
-Read Part 3 of our 4-part series on A/R process automation.
+Read Part 3 of our 4-part series on accounts receivable (AR) process automation.
 Farhad Khalafi, Research and Development Scientist at Billtrust, explains how supervised machine-learning works, and how we can benefit from it.

 Q: What is supervised machine-learning?